New Hall School: History

 The school was founded in Liège, now part of Belgium in 1642 by Susan Hawley, who also formed the English Community of the Canonesses Regular of the Holy Sepulchre.
 The founding Religious Order, the Canonesses Regular of the Holy Sepulchre, is one of the most ancient in the Church and was established in Europe long before the English Religious Community was founded in 1642.
 The school expanded considerably in size and scope from 1770 under the leadership of Mary Dennett.
 The school began to offer a Catholic education to girls who were denied this in England in the Post-Protestant Reformation period and to girls from other countries too.
 In 1794, the French Revolutionary Wars forced the nuns to leave the Low Countries.
 The school reopened on its present site in 1799.

 In 1994, the Preparatory Divisions were re-established on the campus at New Hall.
 Opening with 40 pupils, the school grew rapidly over the following years.
 In 1995, the Preparatory Divisions welcomed its first boarders and the boarding programme was later extended to boys as well.

-In 2001, New Hall appointed its first lay principal, Mrs Katherine Jeffrey.
+In 2001, New Hall appointed its first lady principal, Mrs Katherine Jeffrey.
 In April 2005, the administration made a landmark decision to go fully co-educational, ending over 360 years of single-sex education.
 The announcement was made that the Senior Divisions would be embarking on a period of further expansion, with the establishment of a separate Boys' Division (11–16) and a co-educational Sixth Form.
 The Senior Divisions now accepts boys throughout the 11–18 age range and there are two boys' boarding houses fully established, in addition to the two girls' boarding houses.

 The move towards co-education using the "diamond model" has proved extremely successful.
 New Hall was commended by judges at the 2011 Independent School Awards for the "ambitious and pioneering move" and won the award for "outstanding strategic initiative".
 In 2016 New Hall was voted TES Independent School of the Year.

 The New Hall School Trust (NHST) was established as a new registered charity (1110286) and limited company in 2005.
 The principal objective of the NHST, as set out in the Memorandum and Articles, is ‘to advance the Roman Catholic religion by the conduct of a Roman Catholic School’.
 In 2012 New Hall was invited to become the first independent school in the country to sponsor a state primary school that was seeking to become an Academy under the new Government scheme.
 The new academy formally opened in September 2013, forming the New Hall Multi Academy Trust (NHMAT), a partnership between New Hall School and Messing Primary School.